elemel/fungeoneer/docs/chapters/08/rose-of-eight-winds.md

-## Chapter 7: Rose of Eight Winds
+## Chapter 8: Rose of Eight Winds

 {% assign problem = site.data.problems.rose_of_eight_winds %}

-You have entered the seventh dungeon.
+You have entered the eighth dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
 Amid scattered rubble and debris, a skeleton is slumped against the staircase.
 A glimmer on its bony fist catches your eye: a ring of revolution.
 You cautiously retrieve the ring, claiming it as register R.

 Your direction can now also be diagonal: southeast, southwest, northwest, or northeast.
 Together with the cardinal directions from before, these eight directions divide a full revolution into octants of 45 degrees each.
 The ring tracks your rotation in octants, starting at zero for east.
 Turning right (clockwise) increases the rotation, while turning left (counter-clockwise) decreases it.
 The rotation continues beyond a full revolution, extending indefinitely.